 The immune system we all have is vital for our survival.
 Without it, our bodies would be left wide open to attacks from things like bacteria, viruses, parasites and so many more things.
 It is our immune system that keeps us healthy as we drift through a sea of pathogens.

-The vast network of cells and tissues are constantly on the alert and looking out for outside invaders and once an attack is discovered a complex defense is mounted.
+The vast network of cells and tissues are constantly on the alert and looking out for outside invaders and once an attack is discovered a complex defence is mounted.

 The immune system is spread throughout the body and involves many types of cells, organs, proteins, and tissues.
 Crucially, it can distinguish our tissue from foreign tissue — self from non-self.
 Dead and faulty cells are also recognized and cleared away by the immune system.